Aqquila1/xsolla-garage-ds/README.md

-# Xsolla_final_project
-Final task of Xsolla summer school
+# Analytical backend for Xsolla Garage